 Red Flag #2: Focuses Solely on Products, Not Your Goals

 A good financial advisor should prioritize understanding your unique financial situation, goals (retirement, college savings, etc.), risk tolerance, and time horizon.
-If, during the initial consultation, the advisor immediately starts pushing specific financial products without thoroughly assessing your needs, it’s a significant warning sign.
+If, during the initial consultation, the advisor immediately starts pushing specific financial products without thoroughly assessing your needs, it’s one of the significant financial advisor red flags.

 Red Flag #3: Dominates the Conversation

 A productive initial consultation should be a two-way conversation.
-If the advisor dominates the conversation, spends more time talking at you than listening to your concerns and aspirations, it’s problematic.
+If the advisor dominates the conversation, spends more time talking at you than listening to your concerns and aspirations, these are problematic financial advisor red flags.

 Red Flag #4: Pressure to Act Quickly